 Instructions for Making this Recipe

-To begin, gather your ingredients so that you have everything close at hand on the counter or table.
+To begin, gather the ingredients so you have everything close at hand on the counter or table.

-In a large bowl, mix together the “unfed” sourdough starter, lukewarm water, all-purpose flour, dry milk powder, non-diastatic malt powder, butter, instant yeast, and salt.
+In a large bowl, mix together the “fed” sourdough starter, lukewarm water, all-purpose flour, dry milk powder, diastatic malt powder, butter, instant yeast, and salt.
 Knead by hand or mixer until dough is smooth, but slightly sticky.

 Form the Pretzels